Tour our new home before renovations

 It seems like yesterday when I first pitched the idea of selling our home in our quiet cul-de-sac to move a little closer to our Pleasanton downtown area.

 With our daughter away at college it seemed the perfect timing to downsize and mix things up.
 I’ve always loved the close proximity to Main St. that my friend has enjoyed living near so as soon as I discovered a home was going on the market in the same neighborhood… I knew we had to act fast.
 Once we listed our home, it sold in just 2 days.
-If that isn’t amazing enough… the home I wanted went on the market a week later.
+This shows why using a respected realtor is so great.
+If you are from the Vancouver area, you might like to try someone like Eddie Yan realtor.
+Anyway, if that wasn’t amazing enough… the home I wanted went on the market a week later.
 The real estate gods were on our side. ;)

 Our new home is 20 years old and cozy at 1904 sq foot..
 It has 3 bedrooms and 2 1/2 baths.
 It’s never been renovated nor updated so we knew we would have quite a bit to do.
 As of today, our 5th day of owning the home, we have completely torn apart the entire interior.
 All of the kitchen, bathrooms, laundry and garage are empty.
 All appliances, cabinets, rugs, linoleum and baseboards have been removed to prepare for the next month when our contracting team can come in and begin to make this new home ‘ours’.
 So exciting!